mlochbaum/BQN/problems.md

 This includes index-of-last, and searching starting at a particular index, when the desired result indices are to the array to be seached *before* it is modified.
 Given indices `i` into an array `𝕨` (for example `⌽↕≠𝕨` or `a+↕b`), this section can be searched with `(i∾≠𝕨)⊏˜(i⊏𝕨)⊐𝕩`.
 But this is clunky and difficult for the implementation to optimize.

 ### Subtraction, division, and span are backwards
 The left argument feels much more like the primary one in these cases (indeed, this matches the typical left-to-right ordering of binary operators in mathematics).
+The commonly-paired `⌊∘÷` and `|` have opposite orders for this reason.
 Not really fixable; too much precedent.

 ### Nothing (`·`) interacts strangely with Before and After
 Since `𝕨F⊸G𝕩` is `(F𝕨)G𝕩` and `𝕨F⟜G𝕩` is `𝕨F G𝕩` in the dyadic case, we might expect these to devolve to `G𝕩` and `F G𝕩` when `𝕨` is not present.
 Not so: instead `𝕩` is substituted for the missing `𝕨`.
 And Before and After are also the main places where a programmer might try to use `𝕨` as an operand, which doesn't work either (the right way is the train `𝕨F⊢`).